Almost Envy-Free Allocations with Connected Bundles

 \begin{proposition} When $G$ is a path and there are $n=2$ agents, the discrete cut-and-choose protocol yields an EF1 allocation. \end{proposition} \begin{proof} Clearly, the protocol returns a connected allocation.
 The returned allocation satisfies EF1: Bob does not envy Alice up to item $v_j$, since Bob receives his preferred bundle among $L(v_j)$ and $R(v_j)$.
 Also, by \eqref{eq:def-lumpy-tie-1}, Alice does not envy Bob, since Alice either receives the bundle $L(v_j) \cup \{ v_j \}$ which she weakly prefers to Bob's bundle $R(v_j)$, or she receives the bundle $R(v_j) \cup \{ v_j \}$, which she weakly prefers to Bob's bundle $L(v_{j})$. \end{proof}

 Proposition~\ref{lemma:cutchoose-path} implies that an EF1 allocation always exists on a path.
-It immediately follows that an EF1 allocation exists for every traceable graph $G$: simply use the discrete cut-and-choose protocol on a Hamiltonian path of $G$; the resulting allocation must be connected in $G$.
+Hence, an EF1 allocation exists for every traceable graph $G$: simply use the discrete cut-and-choose protocol on a Hamiltonian path of $G$.
 In fact, the discrete cut-and-choose protocol works on a broader class of graphs: We only need to require that the vertices of the graph can be numbered in a way that the allocation resulting from the discrete cut-and-choose protocol is guaranteed to be connected.
 Since the protocol always partitions the items into an initial and a terminal segment of the sequence, such a numbering needs to satisfy the following property.